apache/hbase/hbase-protocol-shaded/README.txt

 protobuf to add functionality not yet in protobuf that we need now.

-The shaded generated java files, including the patched protobuf source files are all checked in.

-If you make changes to protos, to the protobuf version or to the patches you want to apply to protobuf, you must rerun this step.
+If you make changes to protos, to the protobuf version or to the patches you want to apply to protobuf, you must rerun the below step and then check in what it generated:

-First ensure that the appropriate protobuf protoc tool is in your $PATH as in:

- $ export PATH=~/bin/protobuf-3.1.0/src:$PATH

-.. or pass -Dprotoc.path=PATH_TO_PROTOC when running
-the below mvn commands.
-NOTE: The protoc that we use internally is very likely NOT what is used over in the hbase-protocol module (here we'd use a 3.1.0 where in hbase-protocol we'll use something older, a 2.5.0).
-You may need to download protobuf and build protoc first.

-Run:

  $ mvn install -Dcompile-protobuf